felfele/feeds/README.md

 Terms & Privacy Policy
 ----------------------
+Feeds is made by Felfele Foundation, a non-profit organization that builds products for people to connect and inspire each other, without being exploited by technology.

 Feeds does not collect or transmit any data to any servers – everything stays on your device.
 Felfele does not sell, rent or monetize your personal data or content in any way, ever.

 See our complete [Terms & Privacy Policy](https://github.com/felfele/feeds/blob/master/TERMS_AND_PRIVACY_POLICY.md).